codecat/defqon-timetable/Readme.md

-# Defqon.1 2023 Timetable generator
+# Defqon.1 Timetable generator
-Generates a Defqon.1 2023 stream schedule for [Reddit Radio](https://github.com/codecat/reddit-radio), specifically for the [/r/Hardstyle Discord](https://discord.gg/hardstyle).
+Generates a Defqon.1 stream schedule for the [/r/Hardstyle Discord](https://discord.gg/hardstyle) schedule bot, and its subreddit's livestream post.